AbsaOSS/pramen/README.md

     # If true (default) jobs in this operation is allowed to run in parallel.
     # It makes sense to set it to false for jobs that take a lot of cluster resources.
     allow.parallel = true

+    # You can determine number of tasks running in parallel with 'pramen.parallel.tasks' setting.
+    # By setting 'consume.threads' to greater value than 1, the task will appear to require more than 1 thread to run.
+    # Thus, the task will take up multiple "slots" in 'pramen.parallel.tasks' setting.
+    # This is useful if some tasks consume lot of memory and CPU and should not be running with other tasks in parallel.
+    # This feature is experimental.
+Use with caution.
+    consume.threads = 2

     tables = [
       {